Responsive servers. Fast load times even when traffic is high.

 Friendly support that responds quickly and is efficient.

 Initial rates are lucrative, but renewal isn't the cheapest.

-I quickly realized after I finished writing this that this has become the most comprehensive SiteGround review on the internet at over 5,000 words!
-I covered critical aspects like performance, uptime, quality of support, pricing, server setup, and many other essential areas that you must assess before signing up with a web host.
+If you were looking for detailed SiteGround reviews, you've just landed up on the most in-depth SiteGround review on the internet at over 5,000 words!
+I've covered critical aspects like performance, uptime, quality of support, pricing, server setup, and many other essential areas that you must consider before signing up with any web host.

 If you'd rather not read it all, the gist of the review is - yes, I do recommend SiteGround for most people.
 If you decide to sign up, know that they don't offer any coupons, but you can click on this link to ensure that you'll be getting the lowest possible prices based on their ongoing discounts.

 I also did something uncommon to make this review a bit more interesting.
 I moved an already established site that gets up to 30,000 page views per month to SiteGround to test their hosting.
 I also had detailed chats with their (super friendly) support team before deciding to migrating the site to them.
 Read about my findings below...

 As you can see in the screenshot above, the site loaded in under half a second, which is quite fast.
 You can check the loading time of your own site using the same tool, to get an idea of how fast that actually is compared to your current host.

 I personally consider load times of less than 2 seconds to be decent, less than 1 seconds great and less than than 500 ms incredible.
 SiteGround is definitely one of the better performers in this regard in my experience.